WeblateOrg/weblate/docs/admin/machine.rst

 .. versionadded:: 2.20

 Use :ref:`translation-memory` as a machine translation service.
-Any string that has been translated in past (or uploaded to the translation memory) can be translated thsi way.
+Any string that has been translated in past (or uploaded to the translation memory) can be translated in this way.

 Turn on these services by adding ``weblate.memory.machine.WeblateMemory`` to the :setting:`MT_SERVICES`.
 This service is turned on by